 Cardiff has convenient connections to Heathrow and Gatwick airports and the city also benefits from its own international airport.
 The city is served directly by the M4 motorway providing fast links to the rest of the UK.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Cardiff University!
+Some of these might help you to study for a Master at Cardiff University!